-Talk with an estate planning lawyer like Vince Taormina to find out what your options are if you were left out of someone's Will or Trust.
+Talk with a St. Louis estate planning lawyer like Vince Taormina to find out what your options are if you were left out of someone's Will or Trust.

 As an estate planning attorney, I have seen many instances where my clients choose to omit someone from their Will.
 It can be for various reasons.
 Perhaps they and their children do not get along; perhaps their children have indicated that they do not want to inherit from their parents; or perhaps they simply forgot.
 In the event that someone was not included in an estate plan, particularly someone who was related to the individual who made the estate plan, the State of Missouri does allow such omitted individuals to attempt to recover as if they were originally part of the Will in the first place.

 There are three different scenarios in which this may come about.
 Two of the scenarios deal with spouses of the Decedent (i.e. the person who died) while the last deals with the children of the Decedent.
 Let’s look at spousal scenarios covered by Missouri statute.